 Salted Plantain Ice-Cream

 After our “Making Coffee Slow Again” event on one of the hottest days we’ve had in London this year, we decided to add ice cream to the day.
-We made salted plantain ice cream, roasted plantains, soft whipped cream, a little brown sugar, and sea salt.
+We made salted plantain ice cream, caramelised plantains, soft whipped cream, a touch of cinnamon and sea salt.
 Simple, nostalgic, and perfect after coffee in the heat.
 Everybody loved it so much that we thought we’d share the recipe properly here.
-And the best part is you don’t need an ice cream machine to make it.
-(Even though we do recommend it)

 Makes around 5 servings